The island of Koh Phangan is a gem sitting in the Gulf of Thailand just waiting to be explored.

 When it comes to beaches, Haad Rin is one of our top picks.
 The clear water and white sand along with lush greenery to the ends of the bay make this the most picturesque beach.
 Although every 4 weeks the Full Moon Party is held here the beach is pristine and very well maintained.

 One of the most rewarding beaches in Koh Phangan is Bottle beach.
-Reason being is that the beach is so difficult to reach.
+The reason being is that the beach is so difficult to reach.
 The main draw here is a trek through the jungle which will finally get you to this beach.

 A trek through the jungle with a path marked by bottles tied to ropes leads to this beach.
 This is where the name bottle beach originated, or so we heard.
 Can’t say about the trek as we couldn’t even find the starting point.
 But still we got there, just barely by scooter.
 A dangerously steep, sandy, rough, basically a steep road adequate for a dirt bike leads to the beach.
 And honestly we wouldn’t try it again with a scooter.